 - Insert the floss gently between your teeth.

-- Don't reuse, and discard once done.
+- Don't reuse the floss, and discard once done.

-You may experience bleeding gums when you first begin to floss.
+You may experience sensitive gums when you first begin to floss.
 This is normal and should stop soon, but if it persists and is severe, you should consult with your dentist as soon as possible.